vinny/multiavatar/README.md

 ## Support This Project

-If you find MobilePro useful and would like to support its continued development, consider buying me a coffee:
+If you find Multiavatar for phpBB useful and would like to support its continued development, consider buying me a coffee:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/vinny1)